danielharrell/does_music_move/does_music_move.md

 harmony giving depth, perhaps equal temperment) a topography so real as to be inhabited.

+Our sense of the place we inhabit is not that it is merely a part of some larger whole, but rather than it is finally that whole.

 But what kind of space could this be, that allows music to move?
 And where is it, in relation to the space we ordinarily inhabit?
 When we find